 Is Rite Aid going out of business

-Is Rite Aid going out of business in 2023? – Does they have a future?
+Is Rite Aid going out of business in 2024?

 Rite Aid Corporation is a drugstore chain headquartered in Philadelphia, Pennsylvania.
 Rite Aid began in 1962 with the opening of its first store by Alex Grass as Thrift D Discount Center in Scranton, Pennsylvania.
 After several years of expansion, Rite Aid adopted its current name and went public in 1968.
 The New York Stock Exchange trades Rite Aid under the symbol “RAD.”
 The company was ranked 148th on the Fortune 500 list of the largest companies in the United States based on total revenue.
 In January 1999, General Nutrition Corporation (GNC) and Rite Aid formed a partnership, bringing GNC mini-stores within Rite Aid pharmacies.
 In June 1999, Rite Aid customers could place medical prescription orders online for same-day, in-store pickup through a partnership with drugstore.com.